Want the secondhand scoop?

 Duties and tariffs between 30 and 54 cent apply to items entering the U.S. that were originally made in China, Hong Kong and Macau.
 For more info on that, see the section on de minimis.

-As far vintage, antiques and secondhand products in North America go, these tariffs apply to everything coming into the U.S. — including items that previously fell under free trade regardless of value, such as antiques over 100 years old — if those items are not compliant with the regulations of USMCA/CUSMA.
+As far vintage, antiques and secondhand products in North America go, these tariffs apply to almost everything coming into the U.S. — including items that previously fell under free trade regardless of value, such as antiques over 100 years old — if those items are not compliant with the regulations of USMCA/CUSMA.

 A Canadian shop sells a vintage armoire originally manufactured in Canada to a U.S. customer.
 The selling price is $3,500.
 The seller has a certificate of authenticity for the armoire, knows all about the manufacturer, and is able to complete a certification of origin to ship alongside the armoire.
-The armoire is considered USMCA-compliant by U.S. border agents, and does not receive a 25 per cent tariff.
+The armoire is considered USMCA-compliant by U.S. border agents, and does not receive a 35 per cent tariff.

 A U.S. shop sells a vintage candelabra made in the U.S. to a Canadian visiting for the day.
 The selling price is equivalent to CA$130, but the Canadian only visited the U.S. for six hours.
 The Canadian must pay a 25 per cent surtax when returning to Canada for not meeting the in-person duty-free requirements.
 They owe $32.50 in surtax, plus any applicable existing taxes.